jotego/jtbin/mister/cps1/README.md

 Pang!
 3 and all CPS 1.5/2 games did not use DIP switches to configure the game, but a small non-volatile RAM.
 You have to enter the test menu to configure it (via OSD).
 After you have configured the settings, save the contents using the OSD option *Save NVRAM*.
 A file will be created at the root of your SD card called game.RAM, where game will match the name of the .ROM file used with the game.

 # Issues

-Known issues:

--Fuel hoses in Carrier Airwing appear on top of the airplane.
-This may be a problem with MRA file, and not with the core itself.

 Please report issues (here)[https://github.com/jotego/jtbin/issues].